Pakistani English: Numbering system

-The Pakistani numbering system is preferred for digit grouping.
+The Indian numbering system is preferred for digit grouping, although the Western grouping system is far more widely used in Pakistan.
 When written in words, or when spoken, numbers less than 100,000 are expressed just as they are in Standard English.
 Numbers including and beyond 100,000 are expressed in a subset of the Pakistani numbering system.
 Thus, the following scale is used: